By Deb Gerish

 You can work this amazing technique on a rigid heddle loom, using two heddles.
 If you've never woven before, consider a rigid heddle loom: it doesn't require a lot of space or extra equipment.
 Best of all, beginners can quickly master the basic skills of warping and weaving.
 Then you can add a second heddle and open up the full potential of your loom.

-Schacht covers all the bases for rigid heddle weaving, including the Flip and every accessory you can imagine.
-When you’re ready for two-heddle weaving, learn from a master—Jane Patrick now offers classes for these techniques.
+Schacht covers all the bases for rigid heddle weaving: we make the Flip loom and every accessory you can imagine.
+When you're ready for two-heddle weaving, learn from a master—Jane Patrick now offers classes for these techniques.